 A large number of ART-related adverse effects have a direct or indirect impact on the treatment outcomes.
 Differences in diet, environment and physiology are important factors.
-The population-level occurrence of ART-related adverse effects should be monitored in new populations taking ART.
+The population-level occurrence of ART-related adverse effects should be of d n e ılt re or are ct on rtant d be monitored in new populations taking ART.
 At any rate, the occurrence of adverse effects in individuals needs to be anticipated and planned for.
 Patients taking ART should be counselled in advance about these effects so that their occurrence is not totally unexpected.